kozlovartemq/UI-testing/README.md

    1. Go to the Home page;
    2. Search for some product;
    3. Add a product to the cart;
-   4. Complete the order of the product by going through all the required steps.
+   4. Complete the order of the product by going through all the required steps;
    5. Make sure the product appears in the Order History Page.
 8. Verify header navigation links text
    1. Go to the Home page;